Civic, Australian Capital Territory: Civic Square

 Civic Square houses the Australian Capital Territory Legislative Assembly, Canberra Museum and Gallery, Civic Library and Canberra Theatre as well as many local cultural organizations, including the Canberra division of the National Trust of Australia.

 Civic Square was designed by Yuncken Freeman architects and completed in 1961.
 Civic Square is sited within a primary axis of Griffin's design for Canberra which links City Hill and Mount Ainslie.
 Griffin intended that the square be the 'heart of the city'.
 Civic Square was listed on the register of the former National Estate.

 The Canberra Theatre was opened in June 1965 with the Australian Ballet's production of Swan Lake.
 The old Playhouse, also from 1965, was demolished and rebuilt in 1998.
 The link between the Theatre and Playhouse buildings has been redeveloped to include the Civic Library and the theatre's bar and administration area.

 A sculpture of Ethos by Tom Bass was commissioned by the National Capital Development Commission in 1959 and unveiled in 1961.
 "The NCDC intended that the work would emphasize that Canberra is the non-political centre, the locale of commerce and of private enterprise in its best sense."
 The sculpture was designed to represent the spirit of the community.
 Bass interpreted this in the figure which he intended "the love which Canberra people have for their city to be identified with her...I want them to be conscious of her first as an image from a distance...then comes the moment when they become personally involved with her... they feel her looking at them, reflecting their love for the place".

-The form of the work is highly symbolic.
+According to the draft heritage listing, "The form of the work is highly symbolic.
 The figure is robed in a fabric richly embossed with emblems and figures representing the Community.
 The shallow saucer on which the figure stands represents Canberra's nick-name "Frosty Hollow".
 The saucer is 6 sided because the plan for Civic square is itself hexagonal.
 The surface of the saucer bears a relief map of Canberra and the rolling countryside around it.
 At the feet of Ethos are indentations that represent the lake that was later to fill the space between the Civic Centre and the administrative part of the city.
-The bursting sun she holds aloft is symbolic of culture and enlightenment which the presence of Canberra's University, its research organisations and the Diplomatic Corps and so on give to the city.
+The bursting sun she holds aloft is symbolic of culture and enlightenment which the presence of Canberra's University, its research organisations and the Diplomatic Corps and so on give to the city".
 Bass regarded the work as his most important civic work.
 During the 1960s and 70s, pictures of the sculpture were frequently used in Canberra tourism images.